fra99le/TanksAR/README.md

 0. If the project if not open, use finder to navigate to the project file (e.g.,&nbsp;`~/Documents/TanksAR/TanksAR.xcodeproj`) and double click on it.<br/>This should open the project in Xcode.
+1. Enable signing.
-1. If "no scheme" is shown near the left end of the top of the Xcode window:
+    1. If it is not already open, open the Navigator by clicking the "Hide or Show Navigator" button in the top-right corner of the Xcode window.
-    1. Click on "no schemes".
-    2. Select "New Scheme..."
+    2. Click on "TanksAR" project at the top of the Navigator.
-    3. Select "TanksAR" for Target and "TanksAR" for the Name.
+    3. Select the "General" tab for the project.
-    4. Click OK.
+    4. Uncheck and recheck the "Automatically manange signing" checkbox int the "Signing" section.
+    5. Sign in and select a Team.
 2. Attach an ARKIt capable iOS device via USB.
 3. If the iOS device asks "Trust This Computer?", select "Trust".
 4. At the top of the Xcode, to the right of "TanksAR", click and select the